Mandazi - Soft, lightly sweet, coconut-infused fried dough with a fluffy interior and golden crust.

 Instructions

 - In a small bowl, dissolve yeast and 1 tablespoon of sugar in the warm coconut milk.
-Let sit until foamy – about 5 minutes.
+Let it sit until foamy.
+About 5 minutes.

 - In a separate large bowl, mix together the all-purpose flour, coconut flakes, cardamom powder, sugar, and salt.
 Create a well at the center and pour in the proofed yeast, coconut milk, and egg.
 Mix together until a dough is formed.

-- Roll out each piece into about a quarter-inch thick circle then divide each circle into 8 triangular pieces and leave to rest again for about 5 to 10 minutes.
+- Roll out each piece into a circle about a quarter-inch thick.
+Use a pizza cutter or a knife to divide each circle into 4 triangular pieces. and leave to rest again for about 10 minutes.

-- Preheat some cooking oil to about 350°F (180˚C).
+- Preheat some cooking oil in a heavy-bottomed pan to about 350°F (180˚C).
 Working in batches, gently place the mandazi in the hot oil (do not overcrowd) and fry on both sides.
 About 2-3 minutes per side until the mandazi becomes golden brown.

 Oluchi